mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

 Another small thing I did that I take pride on was not assuming the end points of the mobile are upper case letters.
 For me, those end points can be any character that is not a blank space or any of `┐┴┌│─` as those are used for the structure of the mobile.

+Did _you_ compete in the 2020 Dyalog APL competition?
+Share your thoughts/solutions below!

 [apl-comp]: https://dyalogaplcompetition.com
 [Dyalog]: https://dyalog.com
 [prob-sets]: https://www.dyalog.com/student-competition.htm